 When you’re mowing your lawn don’t give in to the temptation to cut it super short.
 It’s actually not the best way to make your yard look lush and green.
 Shorter grass tends to highlight imperfections more than a longer blade would.
 It’s not equipped to handle dry spells as well, leading to brown patchy spots in your yard.

 When you mow aim to only cut about the top 1/3 layer of your lawn’s grass.
-Longer blades grow deeper roots, stand a better chance of choking out weeds, and will feel more plush and carpet-like.
+Longer blades grow deeper roots, stand a better chance of choking out weeds, and will feel plusher and carpet-like.
 Your yard will look beautiful and you’ll spend a little less time mowing when you don’t have to cut as much.
+If you feel you need some help and advice on mowing your lawn go to somewhere like https://www.lawncare.net/service-areas/georgia/ for advice.

 2. Sharpen Those Mower Blades